-In addition, they also have to successfully completed the course Law and Legal Skills (including IT for Lawyers; 10 ECTS) and at least one of the following courses:
+In addition, they also have to successfully completed the course Law and Legal Skills (including IT for Lawyers; 10 ECTS) and per programme at least one of the following courses:

-- Public International Law (10 ECTS);

-- Law of the European Union (10 ECTS); or

-- Comparative Constitutional Law (10 ECTS).

-- 9. Bearing in mind the admissions procedure for the degree programme within the meaning of Article 2.1.10, the Admissions Board shall assess the knowledge and skills of the candidate.
+- LLM in Energy and Climate Law: Law of the European Union (10 ECTS) or Public International Law (10 ECTS); - LLM in European Law in a Global Context: Law of the European Union (10 ECTS); - LLM in Global Criminal Law: Public International Law (10 ECTS), Law of the European Union (10 ECTS) or Comparative Constitutional Law (10 ECTS); - LLM in International Commercial Law: Law of the European Union (10 ECTS); - LLM in Public International Law, including its track International Human Rights Law: Public International Law (10 ECTS), Law of the European Union (10 ECTS) or Comparative Constitutional Law (10 ECTS). - 9.
+Bearing in mind the admissions procedure for the degree programme within the meaning of Article 2.1.10, the Admissions Board shall assess the knowledge and skills of the candidate.
 In addition to the written proofs of degree programme(s) already followed, the Board may ask experts from within or outside the university to test certain areas of knowledge and skills.

-- 10. Only in highly exceptional cases the Admissions Board can decide to take additional factors into consideration for admission if one of the admission requirements is not fully met.

-- 11. Articles 2.1.3, 2.1.4, 2.1.5 and Article 2.2 also apply for admission to Pre-Master's programmes. - 12.
+- 10. Only in highly exceptional cases the Admissions Board can decide to take additional factors into consideration for admission if one of the admission requirements is not fully met. - 11.
+Articles 2.1.3, 2.1.4, 2.1.5 and Article 2.2 also apply for admission to Pre-Master's programmes. - 12.
 Admission under the terms of Article 2.1.1 grants, in combination with a positive result of the admissions assessment as set out in Article 2.1.3 and 2.1.4, the right to register for the degree programme. - 13.
-The admission requirements stated in Article 2.1.1, 2.1.3, 2.1.4, 2.1.5, 2.1.6, 2.1.7, 2.1.8 and 2.2 apply to students participating in the LLM programmes in the academic year 2021-2022.
+The admission requirements stated in Article 2.1.1, 2.1.3, 2.1.4, 2.1.5, 2.1.6, 2.1.7, 2.1.8 and 2.2 apply to students participating in the LLM programmes in the academic year 2022-2023.
 New admission requirements might be set for the academic year 2022-2023. - 14.
 The Admissions Board is responsible for assessing whether students without a Bachelor's degree are admissible on the basis of sufficient knowledge, understanding and skills at the level of a Bachelor's degree.